-I found this out the hard way when I started losing muscle mass at the beginning of my plant based diet.
-Not really knowing how it would affect my body at the time I just carried on with my usual exercise regime, but I noticed I was getting flabbier.
+I found this out the hard way when I started losing muscle mass at the beginning of my plant based eating regime.
+Not really knowing how it would affect my body at the time I just carried on with my usual exercises, but I noticed I was getting flabbier.
 I quickly realised that I wasn’t getting enough protein from my plant foods alone (not for an exerciser anyway) and as soon as I started taking a protein supplement everyday this quickly rectified itself.

 Which type of Protein Powder should I use?

-Most people need help with this question as there is just so many different powders out there that it can blow your mind.
-My advice (whether you are vegan OR a meat eater) is to stick with the cleaner plant based protein powders as they will be less acid forming, which may also help fasten your recovery time after sports.
-Most of the amazing blends available these days will ensure you get a full spectrum of amino acids, even with plants.
+Most people need help with this question as there are just so many different powders out there that it can blow your mind.
+My advice (whether you are vegan OR a meat eater) is to stick with the cleaner plant based protein powders, as they will be less acid forming which may also help fasten your recovery time after sports.
+Most of the amazing blends available these days will ensure you get a full spectrum of amino acids – even with plants.

 Benefits of Muscle Mass

-There are just so many benefits to having ample amounts of lean muscle mass on your body.
-I’m literally talking enough to make the aesthetic benefits look secondary in comparison; yes honestly!
+There are just so many benefits to having ample amounts of lean muscle mass on your body instead of fat.
+I’m talking enough to make the aesthetic benefits look secondary in comparison – yes, honestly!

-In fact, these other benefits are just ASTOUNDING, and will make you realise how very important it is to take the time to add some muscle building exercise into your life for any person of any age or sex.
+In fact, these other benefits are just astounding, and will make you realise just how important it is to take the time to add some muscle building exercise into your life for any person of any age or sex.

 1. LOWER RISK OF INJURIES IN GENERAL

-When you build muscle mass in general it means you will have extra muscle protecting all your major joints.
-This is a very good thing as it will keep your body more stable not only during exercise but also doing any other everyday tasks, thus making you much less prone to injuries and sprains in general.
+When you build muscle mass in general it means you will have extra protection for all your major joints.
+This is a very good thing as it will keep your body more stable not only during exercise, but also doing any other everyday tasks, thus making you much less prone to injuries and sprains in general.